pfcarrier/docker_mermade/README.md

   ^^ if you run again change report_output_1 for report_output_2 and so on
   ```

-You can then view the generated reports by open the following with your browser,
+You can view the generated reports by opening the following file with your browser.
-within the directory where this README.md file is
+The file is located in the `work` directory.
 * report_output_1/index.html

 # Test data to play with mermade